Published on Nov 05, 2013 and last reviewed on Mar 29, 2023 - 5 min read

 Women taking the oral contraceptive pill for more than five years.

-Women having more than five children or having them at an early age (under 17 years old).
+Women have more than five children or have them at an early age (under 17 years old).

 Mothers taking the hormonal drug Diethylstilbestrol (DES) while pregnant.